 Bert first resided at Tucker Run near Dunbar, Fayette County.
 Then, in October 1906, said the Connellsville Weekly Courier, he moved to Fairchance, "where he has employment."

-They also resided in Wynn and Haydentown near Smithfield, Fayette County.
-Bert is said to have been a blacksmith.
+Over the years, the Minerds also resided in Wynn and Haydentown near Smithfield, Fayette County.
+Bert is said to have made a living as a blacksmith.

 Bert registered for the World War I military draft in 1918, and stated his occupation as locomotive fireman for the Baltimore and Ohio Railroad.